Promo code SPRING2022 will be automatically applied at checkout!

 As we talked about above, humans aren’t really designed for “three square meals a day.”
 We evolved over hundreds of thousands of years to subsist through cycles of feast and famine.
 Our ancestors couldn’t just call for fast-food delivery when they got the munchies.

 For example, if your stomach is empty and your body needs energy, IF trains it to metabolize fat reserves as nature intended.
-This tends to stabilize our blood sugar levels, flattening peaks and lifting valleys.
-This kind of metabolic flexibility also reduces the side-effects of hunger, meaning we won’t get “hangry” if we’re a few minutes late for dinner.
+This may support steadier glucose trends for some people.
+This kind of metabolic flexibility also reduces the side effects of hunger, meaning we won’t get “hangry” if we’re a few minutes late for dinner.

 someone writing a meal plan